AyrA/Gemini/Protocol.md

 ### 59 Bad Request

-The server considers the client request invalid Behaves like code 50.
+The server considers the client request invalid.
+Behaves like code 50.

 Reasons for this code vary, and may be due to causes including but not limited to: